 Did you know that the RSPB was started by women?
 Women with an unusually singular purpose.
 They were going to stamp out the fashion for feathers in hats.

 For half a century, from the High Victorian era to the Jazz Age, wild bird species were systematically slaughtered for the millinery trade in one of the most lucrative markets on earth.
 In 1891 two women’s groups — one in Croydon, one in Manchester — banded together to save the birds.
 They called themselves the Society for the Protection of Birds, and their astonishingly swift growth earned then the Royal Charter in 1904.

 She stuck to her convictions though, and she won her fight.
-The law was changed, plumage imports were banned, and the strange fashion for ‘avian adornment’ receded into the past.
+The law was changed, plumage imports were banned, and the strange fashion for “avian adornment” receded into the past.
 Britain became a nation of bird-lovers.
-This woman is today a forgotten figure, even within the RSPB.
+At the time of researching my story, this woman was a completely forgotten figure, even within the RSPB.
 Not a plaque, not a portrait at headquarters, not a mention in the canon of women who helped shape the twentieth century.
 Yet she has proved, in her way, to be as deeply influential to the modern psyche as the elaborately plumed leader of the suffragettes, Mrs Pankhurst.